Suzuki Splash Common Problems and Solutions

 Solution:

-If your Splash was built in the later months of 2013, then the bolts that fix the pulley to the water pump will often work themselves loose and fall out.
-That stops the water pump from working, and if you don't tackle this issue, your engine is going to end up severely damaged.
-Start by replacing the bolts with ones that can be tightened to the correct torque.
-If the problem has been ongoing, then you may also have to replace the water pump and the drive belt, all of which can be found in the BreakerYard store.
+If your Splash was built in the later months of 2013, then the bolts fixing the pulley to the water pump often become loose and fall out.
+This stops the water pump from working, and if you don't address this issue, your engine could suffer serious damage.
+Start by replacing these bolts with ones that can be tightened to the correct torque.
+If the problem has persisted, you might also need to replace the water pump and the drive belt, both of which can be found at the BreakerYard store.

 Difficulty level